Asking for a dance:

 If you have a preexisting injury or issue, remember that you can let your partner know about it so they can take it into consideration (ie, "My shoulder is hurting a little, can we please take it a little easy in turns?").
 It is always ok to stop mid-dance for any reason.

 Offering unsolicited advice or critiques to other dancers is impolite -- both in the lessons and on the social floor.
 Side teaching during the lessons is distracting to the students and disrespectful to the teachers.
 On the social floor, people are out to have fun, not to be told what they're doing wrong.
-Everyone has things they can work on and improve, including those who offer the most advice.
+Everyone (including those giving the advice) has things they can work on and improve.

 If you want to work on something together with someone, it's fine to find a corner off the dance floor to do so.